Does Homeowners Insurance Cover Power Surges?

 Cooperate with the adjuster's inspection

-The adjuster will visit your home to verify the cause and extent of the damage.
-This cause-of-loss determination is what decides whether your claim is approved or denied.
-Point out external evidence: scorch marks on the electrical panel, a nearby lightning-struck tree, a damaged transformer visible from your property.
+The adjuster visits to verify the cause and extent of damage.
+That cause-of-loss determination decides whether the claim is approved.
+Point out external evidence: scorch marks on the electrical panel, a lightning-struck tree nearby or a damaged transformer visible from your property.

 6. 6